 For me, toddlers are the trickiest age for bringing car seats for travel.
 My 2-year-old certainly doesn’t fit into a bucket seat, but also is way too small for a more portable booster seat.
 A lot of the toddler car seats are so bulky and that makes them difficult to transport in the airport.
 At the advice of a friend, I purchased what I consider the ultimate portable car seat for my 2-year-old, the Cosco Scenera Next.
 I use this car seat exclusively as my toddler travel car seat and I can not stop RAVING about it.
 This seat is seriously the best car seat for travel!
 The car seat is SUPER lightweight, which makes it great for airplanes as it’s easy to transport and not a huge pain in the airport.
 It also fits perfectly in the basket of my Uppa Baby Vista Stoller (score!).

-The biggest plus of this travel car seat is the price!!
+The biggest plus of this super portable car seat is the price!!
 It is the best value around, and with such a low price I am not afraid of it getting ruined when we travel.
 We don’t use this car seat for anything but travel, and it’s also AMAZING not to have to uninstall our regular car seats from our cars because we have this one.
 If you are like me, installing the car seat the first time was challenging enough, I prefer to keep my regular car seats installed when I can!
 In the US, this portable car seat is FAA approved, meaning that it is an airline approved car seat for travel.
 I prefer to take this car seat and risk it getting damaged than to take the expensive car seat that I use every day.

 Portable Booster Seat: The MiFold